How Zippy from Rainbow can help with your Sales Conversations

 The problem if you don’t “zip up”

-So when you keep talking, either from nervousness, or because you are second guessing what they are thinking and telling yourself stories about it, and trying to jump in too eagerly with your solution or reassurance (maybe a discount before they’ve asked, or addressing a concern they haven’t voiced) you interrupt that thought process and this makes it impossible for them to come to a clear decision.
+So when you keep talking, either from nervousness, or because you are second guessing what they are thinking, telling yourself stories about it, and trying to jump in too eagerly with your solution or reassurance (maybe a discount before they’ve asked, or addressing a concern they haven’t voiced) you interrupt that thought process and this makes it impossible for them to come to a clear decision.

 Try too hard to help them make a decision by continuing to talk and, in the absence of the space they need they will just say “No” or (more commonly) “I need to think about it.”